ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/208_Strategy_Statistics.md

 ## ProfileAtBar

-Array in chronological order containing the blue equity, balance, or pip return profile at every bar.
+Array in chronological order containing the blue equity, balance, or pip return profile from the chart, at every bar.

 ## DrawDownAtBar

-Array in chronological order containing the red underwater profile at every bar.
+Array in chronological order containing the red underwater profile from the chart, at every bar.

 ### Type: